Lupus (Systemic Lupus Erythematosus)

 Many people with lupus may experience weight loss.
 This can be caused by the medications that are used to treat lupus or from the discomfort of the disease itself.
 On the flip side, some people may gain weight if they find that they are inactive due to joint pain.
 It’s important to maintain a healthy diet when you have lupus.
 Talk to your healthcare provider — and possibly a nutritionist (a food specialist) — to determine the best diet for you.

 How is lupus diagnosed?

-Does a positive antinuclear antibody (ANA) test indicate lupus?
+Does a positive antinuclear antibody (ANA) test mean I have lupus?